-Neglecting the use or regular maintenance of drain interceptors can have serious consequences for your business and the environment, increasing the risk of pollution incidents, and therefore, of prosecutions fines and clean-up costs.
+Neglecting regular maintenance of drain interceptors can have serious consequences for your business and the environment, increasing the risk of pollution incidents with all the ensuing clean-up costs, potential prosecution and fines.